Quantifying Perovskite Solar Cell Degradation via Machine Learning from Spatially Resolved Multimodal Luminescence Time Series: Results

 \subsection{Ablation on imaging modalities: EL, PL\textsubscript{oc}, and PL\textsubscript{sc} are complementary}

-Having established that spatial information improves prediction beyond global intensity decay, we subsequently quantify in an ablation study whether all three luminescence modalities are needed, or if a reduced input set suffices.
-To this end, we repeated the full training and evaluation pipeline described in Section~\ref{ssec:framework} (device-level held-out test set, four-fold CV on the remaining devices, identical hyperparameters and model capacity) while ablating the input tensor to retain (i) a single modality at a time (EL-only, PL\textsubscript{oc}-only, or PL\textsubscript{sc}-only, still including the corresponding aged and reference images, as well as their ratio), and (ii) all coupled two-modality combinations (EL+PL\textsubscript{oc}, EL+PL\textsubscript{sc}, PL\textsubscript{oc}+PL\textsubscript{sc}).
+Having compared the full spatial model against the spatially homogenized control, we subsequently quantify in an ablation study whether all three luminescence modalities are needed, or if a reduced input set suffices.
+To this end, we repeated the full training and evaluation pipeline described in Section~\ref{ssec:framework} (device-level held-out test set, four-fold CV on the remaining devices, identical hyperparameters and model capacity) for both the full spatial LumPerNet and the spatially homogenized control while ablating the input tensor to retain (i) a single modality at a time (EL-only, PL\textsubscript{oc}-only, or PL\textsubscript{sc}-only, still including the corresponding aged and reference images, as well as their ratio), and (ii) all coupled two-modality combinations (EL+PL\textsubscript{oc}, EL+PL\textsubscript{sc}, PL\textsubscript{oc}+PL\textsubscript{sc}).
 The resulting model performance is summarized in Figure~\ref{fig:comparison_summary} and Table~S2.